mapninja/Earthsys144/Labs/Week_03/Editing_with_QGIS_Rewrite.md

 # Week 3 Lab: Digitizing in QGIS

-**_What You’ll Learn_:** In this Lab, you’ll be introduced to basic digitizing techniques in QGIS, including creating vector datasets from a reference image, working with Cloud Optimized GeoTIFFs (COGs), and using snapping for topological accuracy.
+**_What You’ll Learn_:** In this Lab, you’ll be introduced to basic digitizing techniques in QGIS, including creating vector datasets from a (geo)referenced image, working with Cloud Optimized GeoTIFFs (COGs), and using snapping for topological accuracy.

 **You should read** Chapter 4 in the GIS Fundamentals textbook before starting this lab, as the chapter covers the basics of data entry and digitizing mechanics.
-You will digitize and edit features based on a digital aerial photo.
+You will digitize and edit features based on a digital aerial photo of the [O'Donohue Family Stanford Educational Farm](https://farm.stanford.edu/).

 ---